Want to track the performance of your Google Ads campaigns?

 While Google Ads suggests putting the code in the header, it can also work to put it at the top of the HTML of the conversion page in your WordPress editor.

 Congrats!
 You’ve successfully set up Google Ads conversion tracking on your site.

 Why Should You Link Google Analytics With Google Ads?

 If you’ve set up Google Analytics on your site, your Analytics account will already have an abundance of customers’ interaction data.
 If you want to make use of your Analytics data to better track the interaction of your customers you acquired through the ads campaign, you need to link your Analytics account with Google Ads.

 Some more benefits of linking Google Analytics with Google Ads are:

 - See your ad performance report in Google Analytics along with other site data.

-- Import Google Analytics metrics, goals and eCommerce transactions into your AdWords account.
+- Import Google Analytics metrics, goals, and eCommerce transactions into your Google Ads account.

 - Get richer data in the Analytics Multi-Channel Funnels report.